TV lovers have more budget-friendly options these days than they may realize.

 - Sling Orange: This $25 monthly plan includes a collection of channels — including ESPN and Disney — and the ability to stream from one device at a time.
 Now, for a limited time, Sling is offering the first month on this plan for just $15.

-- Sling Blue: This $25 plan includes a different collection of channels and the ability to stream from three screens at a time.
+- Sling Blue: This $25 plan includes different channels — no ESPN or Disney, for instance, but BBC and National Geographic — and the ability to stream from three screens at a time.
 Now, for a limited time, Sling is offering this plan at $15 for the first month.

-- Sling Orange + Sling Blue: This $40 plan includes the channels in both plans and the ability to stream from four devices at a time.
+- Sling Orange + Sling Blue: This $40 per month plan includes the channels in both plans and the ability to stream from four devices at a time.
+For a limited time, Sling is offering the first month on this plan at $25.

 To view the specific channels included in each plan, visit Sling TV’s home page.

 This longstanding streaming service boasts thousands of TV shows and movies.

-Hulu also offers a dirt-cheap plan for folks who are willing to forgo live TV and watch only on demand.
+Hulu also offers a dirt-cheap plan for folks who are willing to forgo live TV and watch only programming on demand.

 Hulu’s two base plans are:

-- Hulu on Demand: For this plan, get the first month free and then pay $5.99 per month.
+- Hulu: For this plan, get the first month free and then pay $5.99 per month.
 It includes access to Hulu’s on-demand library of TV episodes and movies — “everything from TV classics to brand-new episodes from last night,” as Hulu describes it.
 You can watch on one screen at a time.
-Get the ad-free version of this plan for $11.99 a month.

-- Hulu with Live TV: Get seven days free, then pay $44.99 per month for this plan, which includes access to Hulu’s on-demand library plus the ability to watch live and on-demand TV on more than 50 channels.
-For that price, you can watch on two screens at a time and record TV.
+- Hulu + Live TV: Get seven days free, then pay $44.99 per month for this plan, which includes access to Hulu’s on-demand library plus the ability to watch live and on-demand TV on more than 50 channels.
+For that price, you can watch on two screens at a time and record live TV.

 Like Sling TV, Hulu offers various add-on options.
 For example, with Hulu + Live TV, you get 50 hours of Cloud DVR storage, but if you pay an extra $9.99 per month for Enhanced Cloud DVR, you’ll get 200 hours of storage and be able to fast-forward through recorded content including commercials, among other features.